-Right out of the gate, I feel like I need to tell you these burgers do not contain sauerkraut.
+Right out of the gate, I feel like I need to tell you this kraut burger recipe does not contain sauerkraut.
 I never really knew why they called them Kraut Burgers instead of Cabbage Burgers but you have to admit Kraut Burger sounds better.
-Apparently, the recipe dates back to Germany at some point.
+Apparently, the original kraut burger recipe dates back to Germany at some point.
 I can honestly say I never ate a Kraut Burger while I lived in Germany.

 When I was growing up my mom would make these burgers on special occasions.
 My mom worked full-time when I was growing up so when she made them it was always a big deal.
 I guess that's why I see it as comfort food.

-Mom says she mostly made Kraut Burgers when we had company.
+Mom says she mostly made the Kraut Burger Recipe when we had company.
 That makes sense because everyone was always impressed with the results.

 Somehow they never taste quite as delicious when I make them, but my kids say they taste the same as moms.
 They also reminded me that everything tastes better when your mom makes it.
 True.